Program Guidelines and Information

 - Application process:

-Each DHCD Section 8 contractor routinely markets its Family Self Sufficiency program to current program participants.
+Each DHCD (now EOHLC) Section 8 contractor routinely markets its Family Self Sufficiency program to current program participants.

 - All participants are eligible to participate, provided they agree to sign a five year Contract of Family Participation.